arsm100/docker-atlassian-confluence-server/README.md

 Confluence Data Center allows clustering via various methods.
 For more information on the setting for each type see [this page][7].

+**NOTE:** The underlying network should be set-up to support the Confluence clustering type you are using.
+How to do this depends on the container management technology, and is beyond the scope of this documentation.

 #### Common cluster settings

 * `ATL_CLUSTER_TYPE`